 As it turns out, the radio unit enclosed within the XF that broadcasts signals to remote trigger discrete groups of Profoto strobe systems, can also receive signals, even on a different channel than it’s transmitting on.
 Now with your Profoto Air Remote or Air Sync, you can fire the XF wirelessly from great distances or short ones, if you’re that lazy.
 (B/T mode not supported)

 As previously announced, there is a 2nd paid update available for the XF camera in addition to the two free updates available for the XF battery door and the XF optical viewfinder retention clasps.
-(As a paid update, owners can opt to upgrade the DF+/DF-like smooth grip material of their pre-RA001914 serial numbered XF bodies to the current pebbled texture for a $360 fee and trip to New York)
+(As a paid update, owners can opt to upgrade the DF+/DF-like smooth grip material of their pre-RA001914 serial numbered XF bodies to the current pebbled texture for a $450 fee that includes a round-trip to Japan)